 Key Innovations in Norman Armor

 The evolution of Norman armor was driven by the demands of contemporary warfare—the need to resist cutting blows from swords and axes, to stop thrusts from spears, and to survive the crushing impact of cavalry charges.
-The following innovations were central to this development.
+The following innovations were central to this development, each representing a response to specific tactical challenges faced on the battlefield.

 Chainmail Hauberks